Dental Disinfectant Wipes: What You Need to Know

 Proper inventory management is essential for ensuring your disinfectant wipes remain effective.
 Always check the expiration dates upon delivery and implement a first-in, first-out (FIFO) system to use older stock first.
 Storing wipes according to the manufacturer’s instructions—typically in a cool, dry place away from direct sunlight—is crucial for preserving their chemical stability and potency.
 Using expired wipes can compromise your disinfection protocols, as the active ingredients may have degraded.
 An organized system for tracking stock levels and shelf life prevents both waste from over-ordering and the risk of running out of essential dental disposables when you need them most.

-Partner with a Reliable Supplier
+Why a Reliable Supplier Is a Non-Negotiable

 Your supplier should be more than just a place to order products; they should be a partner in maintaining your practice's standard of care.
 A reliable supplier simplifies the procurement process by offering a well-vetted selection of high-quality, compliant products from trusted brands.
 This saves you the time and risk of sorting through countless options online.
 Working with an established distributor like SurgiMac ensures you have access to consistent inventory, transparent pricing, and expert support when you need it.
 This partnership provides peace of mind, knowing that every product you receive is authentic, effective, and ready for clinical use.